patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ### **Step 1.3: Checking if all Dockerfiles correctly executed**
 What to be checked are
-- Is the data table in postgres database created correctly?
+- Is the data table in postgres database as a source created correctly?
+    - data loaded from `cleaned_data.csv` and using the right schema?
-- Is the `kaggle.json` credentials file imported?
+- Is all the credentials file imported?
+    - `kaggle.json`
+    - `gcs_credentials.json`
+    - `ecomm-invoice-kde-aws-iam_accessKeys.csv`
+- Is the data table in postgres database as a target created correctly?
+    - empty table with the right schema?

 Get into command-line or bash of container we specified.
 ```bash